OmegaRhythmLab/OmegaRhythmLab.github.io/README.md

 There are something important about the project:

-In the branch "NewsCreator" , there is a file with the name of "file.py", you can run it to fix the data in "order.js"
+there is a file in ./Js with the name of "file.py", you can run it to fix the data in "order.js"

 and then,I upload OmegaNewsCreator to https://github.com/Wang210106/NewsCreator